galactic-src/cvport/README.md

 - Seems to allow predefined data generation seeds?
 - Seems to allow snapshotting and loading model state?
-- Why is NumRealisations used so oddly?
+- Why is NumRealisations used so oddly (adding/subtracting 1)?
 - RunModel() returns true once according to comments, to reset holiday time.
 HOw does this work?
 - Rand.cpp mltmod mentions running on a 32bit machine in a comment.
 Is 64bit handled?
 - What do 'holidays' cover? public/school?